agreenbhm/TikTok-Launcher/README.md

       1. Enable `ADB Wireless`.
       2. If the URL sent in the intent matches `*.tiktok.com*`, proceed.
 If not, exit.
       3. If the work profile is enabled (according to the `%MANAGED_PROFILE_AVAILABLE` global variable), proceed.
 If not, then turn on the work profile via a built-in Tasker action and then proceed.
-      4. Run a command in Termux of `/data/data/com.termux/files/home/adb_port.sh %data`, with `%data` being the TikTok URL received by the intent.
+      4. Run a command in Termux of `/data/data/com.termux/files/home/adb_port.sh %data`, with the `%data` argument being the TikTok URL received by the intent.
-      5.
+      5. `adb_port.sh` starts, checking for the presence of a file `adb_port.txt` containing the port number of the ADB Wireless port to connect to.
+If this file doesn't exist a dummy file is created with the value `12345`.
+The value of that file is then stored in the `$PORT` variable.
+      6. `adb connect localhost:$PORT` is run to attempt to determine if the device's ADB server is accessible.
+      7. If ADB is accessible, the `am` command is run via ADB for the specified work profile ID (default is 10) with the TikTok URL as the argument.
+This launches the default handler for TikTok URLs within the work profile, which should be the real TikTok app.
+Then ADB disconnects and the script exits.
+      8. If ADB is not accessible, the command `/data/data/com.termux/files/home/launch_tiktok.py $1` is run (with the `$1` argument being the TikTok URL).
+      9. The `launch_tiktok.py` command launches, using the `zeroconf` Python module to determine the port number of the `"_adb-tls-connect._tcp.local.` service (the ADB wireless port).
+Then `adb connect` is run to connect to localhost on the discovered port.
+After that, the port number is written to `adb_port.txt` for future use.
+      10. Finally, `am start` is run via ADB (like described in step 7), which launches the default handler for the TikTok URL in the work profile (which should be the official TikTok app).